xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-    -- bug (gil)  SuperStar import updates.
+    -- enh(dkulp) Update the "Strobe" strand type to actually strobe in the preview -- bug (gil)  SuperStar import updates.
 Fix morph default values to match recent changes.
 Subtract offset before doing mod.
                   Add option to flip Y for visualization imports.
     -- enh(dkulp) Allow start channel to be specified in #:# notation where first part is the output and the second is the offset from the start of that output.
 So 3:1 is the first channel of the third output.